 A startups environment should create a feeling of open space and not limiting people to confined desks and walls.
 Startup offices are all about collaboration and the opportunity for different people to meet and bounce ideas off each other, often finding partnerships and creating new relationships as a result.

-London office agents, Pilcher Hershman, explain that “For creative industries and startups across fashion, media and tech, they need to have a feeling of open space to encourage creativity and bring about good ideas.”
+London office agents, Pilcher London, explain that “For creative industries and startups across fashion, media and tech, they need to have a feeling of open space to encourage creativity and bring about good ideas.”

 Many coworking spaces allow tenants to work at a different desk every day, to ensure no repetitiveness and to promote a dynamic working environment.